Adapted from Perfect Love: A + Living in a C- World

 When the Spirit cleanses and fills us, the hunger to sin is cleaned away.
 Certainly we all know what this hungering is–that deep down desire to disobey God.

 My dad had an old pickup truck with the front wheels sadly out of alignment.
-It constantly pulled to the right whenever I drove it.
-Just to keep it out of the ditch, I had to grab the steering wheel and crank it to the left.
+It constantly pulled to the left whenever I drove it.
+Just to keep it out of the ditch, I had to grab the steering wheel and crank it to the right.
 That’s the way I drove down a straight path.

 This is the way we humans are.
 There’s a rebellious hunger deep within us.
 Left alone, we are inclined toward the ditch.
 We hunger for sin; and after we are saved, there’s still a desire to get over into the ditch and play around with the sinful gunk from our past lives.